Psalm 2: Background and themes

-Most Christian scholars interpret the subject of the psalm as Jesus Christ and his role as the Messiah.
+Christian scholars interpret the subject of the psalm as Jesus Christ and his role as the Messiah.
 Matthew Henry interprets verses 1–6 are viewed as threats against Christ's kingdom, verses 7–9 as a promise to Christ to be the head of this kingdom, and verses 10–12 as counsel to all to serve Christ.
 Charles Spurgeon and Adam Clarke similarly interpret the psalm as referring to the opposition against Christ's rulership, the selection of Christ by God as his "own son", and the eventual victory and reign of Christ over his enemies.